LatticeQCD/AnalysisToolbox/README.md

 Some simple examples are in the [tutorial](https://latticeqcd.github.io/AnalysisToolbox/tutorial.html).
 A realistic use-case that weaves the AnalysisToolbox into a lattice QCD workflow can be found in [this data publication](https://pub.uni-bielefeld.de/record/2979080).
+More information can be found in [the documentation](https://latticeqcd.github.io/AnalysisToolbox).

 ## Setting up the AnalysisToolbox